fifth-postulate/packing-puzzle/README.md

 }
 ```

+Because bricks are often used as targets, there is a utility
+`pack::util::target::brick` function that does exactly that.
+The above code
+could be replaced with `brick(3, 3, 3)`.

 One other thing we need is a `pack::puzzle::pieces::Bag` of
 `pack::puzzle::piece:Template`s.
 A template is a shape that can be oriented in
 different ways by iterating over them.
 A bag is a container to hold templates.